 A lot of emphasis was put into making sure that the 5.0L Cummins V8 would put quietness and cleanliness at the forefront of their design.

-Just like every other diesel engine, there are always drawbacks.
+Just like every other modern diesel engine, there are always trade-offs.
 Namely the DPF, SCR and EGR systems.
 They’re what really hold this engine back from it’s full MPG and HP potential, while contributing to future failures.

 Don’t get me wrong, when these systems are operating properly they do help to greatly reduce emissions and are generally a good thing.
 They’re also a requirement if you live in a country with regulations on diesel pollution.
 While they are good systems for reducing tailpipe emissions, they definitely have the trade-off of collateral damage that they can cause that becomes a concern for the longevity of your truck’s engine.